K-Phoen/rulerz/doc/cookbooks/ruflin_elastica.md

 =======================================

 [ruflin/Elastica](https://github.com/ruflin/Elastica) is one of the targets supported by RulerZ.
-It allows tne engine to query an Elasticsearch server.
+It allows the engine to query an Elasticsearch server.

 This cookbook will show you how to retrieve objects using ruflin/Elastica and